KyleMayes/vulkanalia/tutorial/book/src/presentation/swapchain.md

     // continued...
 ```

-After specifying which surface the swap chain should be tied to, the details of the swap chain images are specified:
+After specifying which surface the swapchain should be tied to, the details of the swapchain images are specified:

 ```rust,noplaypen
     .min_image_count(image_count)